HerrMotz/bachelor-thesis/publication/main.typ

 - "what are possible relations between a variable and an item" und man gibt noch mit was man modellieren will

 - use describe queries to illustrate rdf graph structures (https://www.w3.org/TR/sparql11-query/#describe)

+- The goal of this section is to define a mapping from VQGs to SPARQL-SELECT queries.
+Much of the SPARQL query language's expressability is covered by BGPs.
+Further components, such as value constraints with the keyword `FILTER` could possibly also be visualised in the VQG, but are currently not defined.

 #todo[
   How could I implement something like the same-time highlighting of code and node in the graph?